tybottorff/bottorffdocs/notes/literature_notes.md

  - mice
  - stem-like autoimmune progenitor population in pancreatic draining LN self-renews and gives rise to pancreatic LN autoimmune mediators
  - transplanting as few as 20 autoimmune progenitors induced T1D (implanting as many as 100k pancreatic autoimmune mediators did not induce T1D, they're short-lived)
- - T1D becomes clinically evident when > 80% of beta cells have been destroyed (requiring months to years of latent beta cell killing in humans)
+ - T1D becomes clinically evident when > 80% of β cells have been destroyed (requiring months to years of latent β cell killing in humans)
 # ANGPTL2 promotes immune checkpoint inhibitor-related murine autoimmune myocarditis
  - ANGPTL2 is a potential inflammatory mediator
 # An increased population of regulatory T cells improves the pathophysiology of placental ischemia in a rat model of preeclampsia